-Prenuptial agreements may be one of the most misunderstood legal contracts.
+A prenuptial agreement may be one of the most misunderstood legal contracts.
 Some believe prenups doom a marriage to fail; others see the agreements as a safety net just in case a marriage ends.
-Though there is definitely a purpose for a good prenuptial agreement, there is reason enough to be wary.
+Though there is definitely a purpose for good prenuptial agreements, there is reason enough to be wary.

 Future Security of Children and Assets

-A prenuptial agreement, also known as a premarital agreement or a prenup, is similar to an estate plan: it sets forth the wishes of the couple, assigns assets, and provides direction should the marriage dissolve in divorce.
+Prenuptial agreements, also known as premarital agreements or a prenups, are similar to an estate plan: it sets forth the wishes of the couple, assigns assets, and provides direction should the marriage dissolve in divorce.
 Often, prenuptial agreements are used to protect specific assets in the event of a divorce or a death and to protect the inheritance(s) of children from previous relationships.
-Other situations that may lead couples to draft prenuptial agreements include:
+Other situations that may lead couples to draft prenups include:

 - Business interests